daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

 # Setup Generic Scheme for a DAO

-## When to use Generic Scheme
+## When to use GenericScheme or UGenericScheme
-[Generic Scheme](https://github.com/daostack/arc/blob/master/contracts/schemes/GenericScheme.sol) allows a DAO to interact with other contracts and execute any method from the contract if the DAO decides to
+[GenericScheme](https://github.com/daostack/arc/blob/master/contracts/schemes/GenericScheme.sol) and [UGenericScheme](https://github.com/daostack/arc/blob/master/contracts/universalSchemes/UGenericScheme.sol) both allows a DAO to interact with other contracts and execute any method from the contract if the DAO decides to.

+**UGenericScheme**: If a DAO does not have a generic scheme registered or want to edit parameters of existing one, then use the already deployed UGenericScheme.

+**GenericScheme**: If a DAO wants to have multiple generic scheme i.e. integration with multiple different contracts, then for each subsequent contract (apart from the one already registered via UGenericScheme) you need to deploy an instance of GenericScheme and register it to the DAO.

 ## How to register Generic Scheme with a DAO